forrestzhang107/rasa-story-builder/README.md

 ## Usage

-User must configure two files: parts.md and input.md output.md (aka stories.md) is generated using `node start.js`
+User must configure two files: parts.md and input.md.
+output.md (aka stories.md) is generated upon `node start.js`

 ## parts.md

 Here is where you can define the modular "parts" of your story.
 Feel free copy and paste common patterns within your existing stories.md file.

 Syntax: